Flomot, Texas: History

 The name is a portmanteau of two counties, Floyd and Motley, as the original post office – built in 1902 – was located on the county line.
 By that time, a school and store had already been established at the site.
 In 1915, the post office was moved to the residence of W.R.
 Welch.
-By the mid-1930s, Flomot had two cotton gins, two grocery stores, several restaurants, and a service station.
+By the mid-1930s, Flomot had two cotton gins, two grocery stores, several restaurants and a service station.
 The population peaked at around 200 in 1940.
 Thereafter, the community began losing businesses and residents to larger cities.
-The number of inhabitants had declined to 181 by 1980 and remained at that level through 2000.
+The number of inhabitants had declined to 181 by 1980 and remained at that level to 2000.

-Flomot has a post office with the ZIP code 79234.
-The Flomot Post Office closed on October 31, 2017.
+Flomot had a post office which closed on October 31, 2017.
+Flomot’s ZIP code remains 79234.

-Hometown of football star The Flomot Flash, Thayne "Red" Amonett.
-He was recruited by Coach Pete Cawthon and joined the Texas Tech Red Raiders in 1940.

-After returning from World War II he joined Coach Cawthon and the Detroit Lions.
+Flomot is the hometown of the American football star Thayne "Red" Amonett, "The Flomot Flash".
+He was recruited by the coach Pete Cawthon and joined the Texas Tech Red Raiders in 1940.
+After returning from World War II, he joined Cawthon and the Detroit Lions.